Harley says that they’ve “really changed the Harley Davidson 883 inner workings”

 The good folks down at Blacktown Harley wheeled the Sportster outside and started them up.

-A major update we were hanging for was the engine of the 883.
-The last time we tried one, we weren’t too stoked.
+A major update we were hanging for was the engine of the Harley Davidson 883.
+The last time we tried one (pre-rubber mount), we weren’t too stoked.
 It seemed to be plagued with vibrations and harsh engine noise – not to mention uninspiring performance.

-We are real happy to say that the 2004 XL883 is a massive difference and justifies the marketing targeted at the Sportster line-up.
+We are really happy to say that the 2004 XL883 is a noticeable difference and justifies the hoopla targeted at the Sportster line-up.
 The rubber mounted engine has really smoothed thing out as well as putting out some great usable power.
 Inevitably there will always be people looking to extract more power from the beast, but even as is, the 883 is a hoot to ride.
-Power aside, the 883 was smooth and torquey.
+Power aside, the 883 was smooth and torquey and a great base model from which to customise.

 The way the Sportsters make the power has also had its fair share of treatment too; a new timing system, air cleaner, exhaust and the conversion of parts to quality engineered components have made the Sportster better.
 The engines are a lot smoother and the power comes on earlier and lasts a bit longer.